 ACEJMC assessment plan, undergraduate programs

 The Cronkite School’s undergraduate program assessment plan is built on the expectation that Cronkite students will be prepared to assume entry-level positions as journalism or communications professionals upon graduation.
-Students are expected to be proficient with current tools,technologies and techniques, and be prepared to not only adapt to but lead continual transformation in their chosen fields.
+Students are expected to be proficient with current tools, technologies, and techniques and be prepared to not only adapt to but lead continual transformation in their chosen fields.

 In developing learning objectives, particular emphasis is placed on the time-honored journalistic values of accuracy, responsibility, fairness, balance and integrity that characterize the School’s namesake.
-These values and skills are taught and practiced through a “teaching hospital” approach to journalism education in which students get hands-on experience in courses and in immersive professional programs that serve the information needs of communities and act as a testing ground for innovative practices and approaches to journalism and other forms of communication.
+These values and skills are taught and practiced through a “teaching hospital” approach to journalism education in which students get hands-on experience in courses and in immersive capstone courses that serve the information needs of communities and act as a testing ground for innovative practices and approaches to journalism and other forms of communication.

 Learning goals track the professional values and competencies specified by the Accrediting Council on Education in Journalism and Mass Communication.
 These are included in all course syllabi and are posted on the Cronkite website.
 Course syllabi are reviewed before the start of each semester to ensure they include learning outcomes specific to each course and that they reference ACEJMC values and competencies.